 MINNESOTA IRON RANGERS JR. A HOCKEY CLUB

-HOYT LAKES, Minn. – The Minnesota Iron Rangers of the Superior International Junior Hockey League has announced that forward Jack Stensgard has committed to attend school at Bethel University in suburban St. Paul, Minn., and play for the Royals men’s program.
+HOYT LAKES, Minn. – The Minnesota Iron Rangers of the Superior International Junior Hockey League has announced that co-captain Jake Ellingson has committed to attend school and play for NCAA D-III Concordia College in Moorhead, Minn., in the fall.

 The 20-year-old Brainerd, Minn., product led Minnesota in offensive production in 2015-16 picking up 42 points in 51 games on a team-high 17 goals and 25 assists.

 Ellingson also paced the club in power play markers with seven and shared top spot in game-winning goals on the squad with three.